-Usually, learning is a secondary activity that needs to be accomplished besides their tasks as parents, spouses, or full-time job, so they can spend less time on their studies.
+Usually, learning is a secondary activity that needs to be accomplished besides their tasks as parents, spouses, or full-time jobs so that they can spend less time on their studies.

 Adult Learners Have Experience

-Usually, adults learners learned a lot of things informally through talking with coworkers or friends, and through on-the-job training, observation, and trial and error.
+Usually, adult learners learn a lot of things informally through talking with coworkers or friends and through on-the-job training, observation, and trial and error.